She's a

 demote it to residency in the garden,

-an ornament for dogs to pee against,
+an ornament for dogs

 cats to scratch waiting paws.